shuttle1987/what-time-is-it-there/README.md

 # what-time-is-it-there

-Want to find the time where your coworkers are without leaving the command line?
+Want to find the time where your friends, family or coworkers are without leaving the command line?